Cingulara/openrmf-web/wwwroot/help/index.md

 * You can export any checklists to Excel or download a CKL file for viewing in the DISA Java Viewer
 * You can drill down to your problem areas across all your checklists quickly with a few clicks and get actionable data quickly

-With coming updates such as automating the Risk Assessment Report, automating the POA&M on fixes, as well as online editing of checklist status and comments OpenRMF<sup>&reg;</sup> is the app any DoD IT / Developer / Operations / Cybersecurity professional needs!
+With coming updates such as automating the Risk Assessment Report, automating the POA&M on fixes, as well as online editing of checklist status and comments OpenRMF<sup>&reg;</sup> OSS is the app any DoD IT / Developer / Operations / Cybersecurity professional needs!

 More information can be found in our <a href="https://www.openrmf.io/doc/OpenRMF-Product-Information.pdf" target="_blank">product PDF</a> on our website.